GuyitsWALID/portfolio-website/README.md

    The proxy runs at http://localhost:4000/api/github

-5. In another terminal, start the Vite dev server:
+5. In another terminal, start the Next.js dev server:

    npm run dev

-   Vite proxies `/api` to the local server during development.
+   Next.js serves the site and the built-in API routes are available at `/api`.

-6. Open your site at http://localhost:5173
+6. Open your site at http://localhost:3000

 ## Deployment notes